Before I became involved with the Fulfillment Fund, my life was in transition.

 Going to college changed my life because ... look at me now.
 I keep learning and growing.
 The opportunity to attend college opened up many different worlds and allowed me to cross uncharted terrains.

 Today my life is entering yet another transition.
 In fall 2012, I am starting a tenure-track position at New Mexico State University in Las Cruces, New Mexico.
 I am ready to settle down and to return to the Southwest and be closer to familia.

 If it were not for the Fulfillment Fund, I would be ... who knows where I would be, though I've always had a fire inside me to persevere, to discover, to learn, to continue growing.
 I get that from my mom Josefina.

 After three degrees and a post-doctorate in Critical Literacies and Pedagogy at Hampshire College, Massachusetts and becoming a U.S. citizen on April 18, 2012, I know that I owe much of my success to the Fulfillment Fund and especially to Dee and Mike.
 My mother Josefina’s unconditional support and love is also irreplaceable and continues to be necessary.

 Judith Flores Carmona, Ph.D., was the Andrew W. Mellon Postdoctoral Fellow at the School of Critical Social Inquiry at Hampshire College in Amherst, Massachusetts from fall 2010-spring 2012.
-In fall 2012 she will relocate to Las Cruces, New Mexico to become a professor in the Department of Curriculum and Instruction and in the Honors College at New Mexico State University.
+In fall 2012 she relocated to Las Cruces, New Mexico to become a professor in the Department of Curriculum and Instruction and in the Honors College at New Mexico State University.
 She received her B.A. and M.A. from California State University, Monterey Bay, and in May 2010, earned a doctorate in Sociology of Education from the Department of Education, Culture, and Society at the University of Utah.